emptymalei/drycollection/android.md

 16. Skitch
 17. Todost: you bought the premium for a year.
 Ends in 2016
 18. Wolfram Alpha: use the power of pro account.
+19. Twilight: to reduce the blue light at night.